 USDA-APHIS-WS NWRC Wildlife Damage Management Series: Rose Ringed Parakeets.

-This is a condensed version of the Final Report (16 pages).
+This is a condensed version of the Final Report for Phase I (16 pages).

 Damage Management Options Fact Sheet.